gjwdyk/Windows-11-VM/Install/README.md

 - [ ] Host: Windows 10 Home (version 22H2)
 - [ ] Virtualization Technology: VMware Workstation Pro (version 15.5.7)
 - [ ] Guest OS: Windows 11 Pro (version 22H2)
-Note that both Microsoft and VMware keep updating their software, so when the versions you use differ, understandably you may stumble error(s) not stated in this repository.
+Note that both Microsoft and VMware keep updating their software, so when the versions you use differ, understandably you may stumble on error(s) not stated in this repository.

 Download the Windows 11 `.iso` file from Microsoft's [Download Windows 11](https://www.microsoft.com/software-download/windows11) page.
 The `.iso` file used for this repository is the one stated on the table below:
 | Language | SHA256 hash values for the `.iso` files |
 | --- | --- |